cougargrades/web/webserver/endpoints.md

 		- `/sections/:term/:dept/:course` => list all sections for a term from a dept for a course
 			- `:term` can be all
 			- returns a json array
+	- `/table`
+		- `/:term/:dept/:course` => table data of all sections for a term from a dept for a course
+			- `:term` can be all
+			- returns array of table data